-What are Medical Textile?
+What is Medical Textile?

 Medical Textile Definition: